 - Manufacturing contributed 17% of GDP in 2006

-- Agriculture in Venezuela accounts for approximately 3% of GDP, 10% of the labor force.
+- Agriculture in Venezuela accounts for approximately 3% of GDP, 10% of the labour force.

 Why does an economy base its prosperity around one commodity?